CSFrequency/react-firebase-hooks/firestore/README.md

 - `error`: Any `firestore.FirestoreError` returned by Firebase when trying to load the data, or `undefined` if there is no error
 - `snapshot`: a `firestore.QuerySnapshot`, or `undefined` if no query is supplied.
 This allows access to the underlying snapshot if needed for any reason, e.g. to view the snapshot metadata

+See [Transforming data](#transforming-data) for how to transform data as it leaves Firestore and access the underlying `id` and `ref` fields of the snapshot.

 ### useCollectionDataOnce

 ```js